vbabiy/chai_lightning_pycon/conclusion/conclusion.md

 # We want your help #

-## Fork on github and sumbit pull requests
+## Fork on github and submit pull requests

 ![We want you](uncle_sam_pointing_finger.jpg)